The Layoff Lady

 What questions do you have for me?

 This is your opportunity to ask questions.
 Given that you have a job description and not much else about this role at this point, take time to think about questions to ask.
-There are also countless lists online of possible questions to ask.
+There are also countless lists online of possible questions you could review.
 Google them and see which ones seem right for you.
 Remember, too, that some of these questions might be more appropriate for the hiring manager than the recruiter.
 (If you continue in the hiring process, you'll meet with the hiring manager soon.)

 • Bad answer: Nope.